flofields/Florence_Putnam_Lab_Notebook/_posts/2023-06-29-Making-Squaricals-for-the-Smile-system.md

-POST_DATE=$(date '2023-06-29')
-MD_LINE="---"
-LAYOUT="layout: post"
-TITLE="Making Squaricals: "
-DATE_LINE="date: "
+---
+LAYOUT: Post
+TITLE: Making Squaricals
+DATE: '2023-06-29'
-CATEGORIES="categories: Protocols "
+CATEGORIES: Protocols
-TAGS="tags: Coral Reproduction, Protocols, Porites astreoides " PROJECTS= "ENCORE Bermuda "
+TAGS: [Coral Reproduction, Protocols, Porites astreoides]
+PROJECTS: ENCORE Bermuda
+---

 ## Bermuda **Porites astreoides** Making Squaricals

 **About**: This protocol oulines the design of the squarials used to hold Porites astreoides larvae after spawning Orignating from [JillAshely](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2021-07-28-MakingSquaricals.md), this design was created by Dr. Ariana Huffmyer and modififed specfically for Porites astreoides larvae in this post.

 ### Materials & Equipment
 - Squaricals
 - Drill & 1/2" hole saw
 - 10ft of 1/2" PVC
 - 1/2" couplers, tees and elbows
 - 10 ft of 3" PVC pipe
 - Water line tubing (blue silicone)
 - Hot glue
 - Zipties
 - 100um mesh

 Note: The Drill, PVC and mesh size may differ between species and systems.

 ## Protocol

 - Drill a 1/2" hole into a 18 quart squarical between the 14 and 16 quart mark.
 - Cut a section of the blue silicone water line tubing
     note: the length of the tube should be long enough to outline the inner hole that was drilled in the squarical.
 Cut the tube length wise and place in the drilled hole's diameter.